jerilseb/svg-generator/Readme.md

 ## SVG generator

-A small compiler which takes sequential instructions like the following and renders to an [svg](http://jerilseb.github.io/svg-generator/)
+A small compiler which takes sequential instructions like the following and renders to an SVG

 ```
 Paper 20